|

 Berkeley socket interface, although this fact should not be relied upon.
 The raw

-member of the union is equivalent to struct sockaddr
+member of the union is equivalent to struct sockaddr, the inet member is

-, and if the binary is built with IPv6
+equivalent to struct sockaddr_in, and if the binary is built with IPv6 support,

 Unix platforms.)